-Social wellbeing is a sense of belonging to a community and making a contribution to society.
+You are also likely to feel like you belong to a community and are making a contribution to society.

-Spiritual wellbeing can be hard to define and may mean different things to different people.
-This can include feeling connected to a higher power, a sense of meaning or purpose or feelings of peace or transcendence.
+You might also have a sense of spiritual wellbeing, such as feeling connected to a higher power, a sense of meaning or purpose, or feelings of peace or transcendence.

 Follow these 8 tips for building good mental health.